Councilmember Mark Kersey (District 5)

 Mark believes improving and investing in public safety is one of the City’s core responsibilities.
 He is committed to addressing the issues of understaffing and delayed response time and finding solutions that will attract and retain high-caliber personnel.
 He also wants to make sure first responders are provided with the equipment they need to address challenges creatively and prepare for disasters before they strike.

-Mark also sits on the board for the San Diego Regional Airport Authority, California League of Cities and San Diego Regional Economic Development Corporation.
+In addition to chairing the Council's Committee on Active Transportation and Infrastructure, Mark serves on the Economic Development and Intergovernmental Relations (ED&IR) Committee and Rules Committee.
+He also sits on the board for the San Diego Regional Airport Authority and San Diego Regional Economic Development Corporation.

 An alumnus of Northwestern University and the UCLA Anderson Graduate School of Management, Mark is the founder and owner of Kersey Strategies, a technological research firm specializing in the telecommunications and high-tech industries.